-For the purposes of this article, the word ‘repertory’ is defined as a model of making theater in which there is a resident acting company that rehearses during the day and performs a rotating repertoire of shows each night.
-The amount of shows produced and presented can vary greatly from theater to theater, but the deciding factor is that the resident acting company, the ensemble, is at the center of the work.
+For the purposes of this article, the word ‘repertory’ is defined as a model of making theatre in which there is a resident acting company that rehearses during the day and performs a rotating repertoire of shows each night.
+The amount of shows produced and presented can vary greatly from theatre to theatre, but the deciding factor is that the resident acting company, the ensemble, is at the center of the work.

-Repertory theaters were common in America in the early half of the twentieth-century.
-Tyrone Guthrie founded his theater in Minneapolis in 1963 on the repertory model with a resident acting company.
-Many of the nation’s 74 regional theaters have experimented with a resident acting company although with the exception of Trinity Rep in Rhode Island and a few smaller theaters (the Barter Theater in Virginia or the Hedgerow Theater in Pennsylvania) all of them have moved to line production, (putting up shows for a limited run, closing them and starting a new production), the default way of making theater in America today.
+Repertory theatres were common in America in the early half of the twentieth-century.
+Tyrone Guthrie founded his theatre in Minneapolis in 1963 on the repertory model with a resident acting company.
+Many of the nation’s 74 regional theatres have experimented with a resident acting company although with the exception of Trinity Rep in Rhode Island and a few smaller theatres (the Barter Theater in Virginia or the Hedgerow Theater in Pennsylvania) all of them have moved to line production, (putting up shows for a limited run, closing them and starting a new production), the default way of making theatre in America today.
 The reasons for this gradual shift over time from resident companies to hiring actors on a per-show basis are many and varied, and have been brilliantly articulated by Mike Daisey in his piece How Theater Failed America.
-Conventional wisdom would say that resident companies are too expensive and that it is not possible to run a theater on the resident repertory model in America today.
+Conventional wisdom would say that resident companies are too expensive and that it is not possible to run a theatre on the resident repertory model in America today.
 It is precisely against this mode of thinking that I would argue for the repertory model as the best chance for theatre as an art form in the twenty-first century.

 Benefits of the Repertory Model

-At a year-round repertory theater, the actors receive annual contracts, with benefits, so that they can focus all of their time and energy on their roles, not on auditioning or chasing work to keep the bills paid.
-This creates a paradigm shift in the mental well-being of an actor, and her/his ability to create great theater.
+At a year-round repertory theatre, the actors receive annual contracts, with benefits, so that they can focus all of their time and energy on their roles, not on auditioning or chasing work to keep the bills paid.
+This creates a paradigm shift in the mental well-being of an actor, and her/his ability to create great theatre.